avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 ## Stateful Hash-based Signature Schemes

-The only algorithms that can be considered safe against attacks with quantum computers with sufficient certainty today are the stateful hash-bases signature (HBS) schemes {{NIST.SP.800-208}} {{NIST.FIPS.186-5}} XMSS {{RFC8391}} and LMS {{RFC8554}}.
+The only algorithms that can be considered safe against attacks with quantum computers with sufficient certainty today are the stateful hash-based signature (HBS) schemes {{NIST.SP.800-208}} {{NIST.FIPS.186-5}} XMSS {{RFC8391}} and LMS {{RFC8554}}.
 According to NIST, these stateful HBS algorithms offer better performance than stateless HBS algorithms, and the underlying technology is considered well understood.
-More stateful HBS algorithms are considered safe against attacks by quantum computers but cannot be widely used due to the state management that is very important for the security of stateful HBS.
+Moreover stateful HBS algorithms are considered safe against attacks by quantum computers but the lack of standard operating procedures for how to manage state makes adoption harder.
 Especially for the secure signing of data that can be signed repeatedly over a very long period of time and whose signatures must be able to be securely validated with the same public key, stateful HBS do not appear to be suitable.
 This is because there are currently insufficient solutions for the replacement of the hardware security modules used and for disaster recovery cases.

 ## Stateless Hash-based Signature Schemes

 {{NIST.FIPS.205}} specifies the ML-SLH (SPHINCS+) algorithm.
-It is a stateless hashed-based signature algorithm and is considered safe against attacks by quantum computers.
+It is a stateless hash-based signature algorithm and is considered safe against attacks by quantum computers.
 The advantage of this algorithm is that the state problem is resolved as part of the algorithm.
-However, this tradeoff is that signature sizes are often an order of magnatude larger than XMSS or LMS.
+However, the tradeoff is that signature sizes are often an order of magnitude larger than XMSS or LMS.
 This may make deploying these algorithms on constrained devices infeasible.

 ## Protocol Revision (Cryptographic Agility) {#protocols}